- City Manager

 - If there is a change of electrical power service, please also upload the Power Release Form

 - If you are submitting licenses on behalf of another individual, you will also need a completed Authorized Permit Agent Form

 Fire alarm and fire sprinkler plans require fire safety review which typically takes up to 10 business days.
-Please submit 1 hard copy plus 1 electronic copy of the plans along with the application via email to firstname.lastname@example.org.
-All other sub-contractor permits can be issued over-the-counter if the general construction permit has been issued.
+Please submit electronic copy of the plans along with the application via email to firstname.lastname@example.org.
+All other sub-contractor permits can also be applied for via email to email@example.com.

 You may pay your fees (by check, cash, Visa, or MasterCard).
 If you would like to pay your fees online, a link can be emailed to you.
 To estimate your fees, you can review the Fee Schedule page.
 Please check with our office for your exact fee amount based on the project.